Text

 This project is a case study on how to live within a “right-sized” home, improve and modify it over time as the occupants' needs change, without opting for a costly expansion.

-When the owners, a young family of four, purchased this 3-bedroom townhouse in 2004 they made some initial non-structural, spatial/functional improvements by joining the kitchen and dining room, and refinishing throughout.
-Since their two kids were still small and the owner ran her business from home, the kids shared a bedroom while the third bedroom was used as a home office.
+When the owners, a young family of four, purchased this 3-bedroom townhouse in 2004 they made some initial spatial/functional improvements by joining the kitchen and dining room, and refinishing throughout.
+Since their two kids were still young and the owner ran her business from home, the kids shared a bedroom while the third bedroom was converted to a home office.
 To provide more space for indoor play, the basement was refinished as a children’s play room and a compact yet full second bathroom was added for both convenience and intermittent guest use.

 Simultaneously, another phase of improvement is underway to eliminate fossil fuel use by making the switch to 100% electrification.
 This is a multi-step process coinciding with the expected lifespans of various equipment in the house.
-The owner knows that if there is no plan, in an emergency building elements are replaced like for like, tying homeowners into fossil fuel use for longer.
+The owner knows that if there is no electrification plan in place, then in an emergency when equipment fails these items are replaced like-for-like, tying the homeowner into even more decades of fossil fuel use.
 The electrification process is following these steps:

 -